mmmurphy/frontend-nanodegree-mobile-portfolio/README.md

 * removed style and size properties from the pizzeria-100.webp img link
 * recoded google fonts to use the googleapis font loader
 * added media="print" for the print.css stylesheet
-* moved style.css to inline "style" element
+* moved ATF statements from style.css to inline HTML "style" element
 * moved remote images to local server and converted to .webp format
 * minimize code